kaisenlinux/manpages-dev/category/Mount/mount.md

        First of all, the mount options for fat are recognized.
 The dotsOK option is explicitly killed by vfat.
 Furthermore, there are

        uni_xlate
               Translate unhandled Unicode characters to special escaped sequences.
 This lets you backup and restore filenames that are created with any Unicode characters.
-Without this op‐ tion, a '?' is used when no translation is possible.
+Without this option, a '?' is used when no translation is possible.
 The escape character is ':' because it is otherwise invalid on the vfat filesystem.
 The escape sequence  that  gets used, where u is the Unicode character, is: ':', (u & 0x3f), ((u>>6) & 0x3f), (u>>12).

        posix  Allow two files with names that only differ in case.
 This option is obsolete.

        nonumtail
               First try to make a short name without sequence number, before trying name~num.ext.

        utf8   UTF8  is  the filesystem safe 8-bit encoding of Unicode that is used by the console.
 It can be enabled for the filesystem with this option or disabled with utf8=0, utf8=no or utf8=false.
 If `uni_xlate' gets set, UTF8 gets disabled.

        shortname=mode
               Defines the behavior for creation and display of filenames which fit into 8.3 characters.
-If a long name for a file exists, it will always be the  preferred  one  for  display.
+If a long name for a file exists, it will always be the preferred  one  for  dis‐ play.
 There are four modes:

               lower  Force the short name to lower case upon display; store a long name when the short name is not all upper case.